-These rough numbers suggest the Valve Turners were about six times more efficient than Standing Rock.
+These rough numbers suggest the Valve Turners were at least seven times more efficient than #NoDAPL in time invested, and twenty-five times more efficient per dollar.
 This makes sense, since the Valve Turners employed initiative and surprise.

 However, the Valve Turners weren’t trying to maximize pipeline disruption.
 They primarily aimed to raise awareness, prompt discourse, and spark further action.

 Ultimately, the only measure of effectiveness—that by which future generations will judge us—is whether and how fast we stop fossil fuels.
 Raising awareness can contribute indirectly, but so far, phase two of the Valve Turners’ plan hasn’t been as successful as the action itself.
-But they introduced many people to a simple yet effective tactic; their efforts may yet pay off in widespread material resistance.
+But they introduced a simple yet effective tactic to many people; their efforts may yet pay off in widespread material resistance.

-The actions of the Valve Turners, along with those of Ruby & Jessica and of Standing Rock, have given states an excuse to criminalize environmental protest.
+The actions of the Valve Turners, along with those of Standing Rock, have given states an excuse to criminalize environmental protest.
 Of course, such laws produce a side effect the corporations and their government supporters don’t want.
 Activists will weigh severe punishment for symbolic civil disobedience against the relatively minimal risk of capture and punishment for ecosabotage, and may increasingly turn to materially effective action.